mikolmogorov/Ragout/README.md

 Authors
 -------
-- Mikhail Kolmogorov (St. Petersburg University of the Russian Academy of Sciences)
+- Mikhail Kolmogorov (St. Petersburg University of the Russian Academy of Sciences, UCSD)
 - Pavel Avdeev (St. Petersburg University of the Russian Academy of Sciences)
 - Dmitriy Meleshko (St. Petersburg University of the Russian Academy of Sciences)
-- Son Pham (University of California, San Diego)
+- Son Pham (UCSD)

 Citation